Provably Efficient Causal Model-Based Reinforcement Learning for Systematic Generalization

-in which $\Pg$ is the Bayesian network over the causal structure $\G$, whereas $F_i$ includes environment-specific factors affecting the conditional probabilities.\footnote{The parameters in $F_i$ are numerical values such that $P_i$ remains a well-defined probability measure.} Since it represents the conditional probabilities due to universal causal relations in $\uni$, we call $P_\G$ the \emph{causal transition model} of $\uni$.
-Thanks to the structure $\G$, this model can be further factored as
+Given a causal structure $\G$, without loosing generality\footnote{Note that one can always take $P_\G (Y | Z) = 1, \forall (X, Y)$.} we can express each transition model $P_i$ as $ P_i (Y | X) = \Pg (Y | X) F_i (Y | X), $ in which $\Pg$ is the Bayesian network over the causal structure $\G$, whereas $F_i$ includes environment-specific factors.\footnote{The parameters in $F_i$ are numerical values such that $P_i$ remains a well-defined probability measure.} Since it represents the conditional probabilities due to universal causal relations in $\uni$, we call $P_\G$ the \emph{causal transition model} of $\uni$.
+Thanks to the structure $\G$, $P_\G$ can be further factored as